 What does a six node design mean?

-Typically a noise filter in the EMF industry offers a “DE” filter with a single node suppression – nodes are based on frequency range – a single node design only handles a narrow frequency band.
+Typically a noise filter in the EMF industry offers a “DE” filter with a single node suppression design.
+Nodes are based on frequency range – a single node suppression design can only handle a very narrow frequency band.

 What does that mean?

-“DE” scams try to promote endless “DE” problems on each circuit – the harmonic max value of the circuit is based on the thickness of the wire – 10ga wiring will experience less harmonics compared to 12ga – 12ga will have less compared to 14ga – and so on.
-The thickness of the wire regulates the oscillations of the electrical delivery – meaning, thicker wire has a slower vibrational pattern – slow produces more inductance and fast produces more capacitance.
-So the question should be, in a single node design how do you know the exact frequency range to filter in every home?
-The industry uses smoke and mirrors misdirection to change the subject from PFC to the evil “dirty electricity” villain - If you ask an electrical engineer (versus an “EMF Expert”), they’ll measure the circuit and take into account everything I listed and will actually give you the exact node value for your installation – and 9 times out of 10 the value needed isn’t anything close to what you’ll find in your typical EMF industry single node “DE” filter.
+EMF industry “dirty electricity” scams try to promote endless “DE” problems on each circuit – the harmonic max value of the circuit is based on the thickness (AWG or gauge) of the wire.
+10 AWG wiring will experience less harmonics compared to 12 AWG – 12 AWG will have less compared to 14 AWG – and so on.
+The thickness of the wire regulates the oscillations of the electrical delivery – which means thicker wire has a slower vibrational pattern and slow produces more inductance, fast produces more capacitance.
+Therefore, the question should be: in a single node design, how do you know the exact frequency range to filter in every home?
+The EMF industry uses smoke and mirrors and misdirection to change the subject from PFC to the evil “dirty electricity” villain.
+If you ask an electrical engineer (versus an “EMF Expert”), they’ll measure the circuit and take into consideration everything listed above to actually give you the exact node value for your installation – and 9 times out of 10 the value needed isn’t anything close to what you’ll find in your typical EMF industry single node “DE” filter.
 Our “Dirty Electricity” Destroyer is based on electrical engineering science, not smoke and mirrors.

-The beautiful thing about a 6 node design is that it covers each one of the frequency ranges for a typical 10ga-14ga in-wall installation – allowing for a more plug and play friendly consumer installation.
-Everything we do in electrical is based on power factor correction – If the circuit PFC is greater than 80% the circuit is considered to be noise-free – anything over 80% is gravy – over 80% the circuit begins to produce its own energy to help lower your overall energy costs.
+The beautiful thing about a six node design is that it covers each one of the frequency ranges for a typical 10ga-14ga in-wall home/office installation – allowing for a more “plug and play” friendly consumer installation.
+Everything we do in electrical is based on power factor correction – if the circuit PFC is 80% the circuit is considered to be noise-free (anything over 80% is a bonus).
+Over 80% the circuit begins to produce its own energy and helps to lower your overall energy costs.

-Recommended Installation: Install one to two DED per problematic circuit.
+Recommended Installation: Install one to two “Dirty Electricity” Destroyer per problematic circuit.